Candle Gazing: Why did Svatmaram call Trataka Kriya a Box of Gold?

 Sit in a comfortable cross-legged sitting posture such as Easy Pose or Accomplished Pose.
 Place a candle at chest height and an arm’s length away (two feet).
 Use our instructions as a guideline and adjust it according to your sitting position and stature.
 The flame should be one inch lower than eye level.

-Adjust the distance and height if you will experience strain/tension between the eyebrows or a burning sensation in the eyes.
+Adjust the distance and height if you experience strain between the eyebrows or a burning sensation in the eyes.
 These are signs of incorrect candle placement.

 Close your eyes and practice deep, rhythmic breathing for a few minutes.
 Your breath should be calm, even, and steady before you start.
 When ready, open the eyes and stare at the flame without blinking.
 The eyes should be slightly enlarged as you stare.